Tight frames over the quaternions and equiangular lines: Introduction

 We consider tight frames over the quaternions, motivated by equiangular tight frames in $\Rd$ and $\Cd$.
 Given enough care, much of the theory generalises to quaternionic Hilbert space $\Hd$, including the variational characterisation, group frames and $G$-matrices, and the characterisation of projective and unitary equivalence.
 We consider in detail how to move between tight frames (and associated linear operators) in $\Rd$, $\Cd$ and $\Hd$.

-The maximum possible number of equiangular lines in $\Rd$ is ${1\over2}d(+1)$, and in $\Cd$ it is $d^2$.
+The maximum possible number of equiangular lines in $\Rd$ is ${1\over2}d(d+1)$, and in $\Cd$ it is $d^2$.
 The bound for real equiangular lines is rarely met, but for complex lines the bound is conjectured to hold in all cases: Zauner's conjecture on the existence of Weyl-Heisenberg SICs \cite{Zau10}, \cite{ACFW18}.
-For $\Hd$ the bound is $2d^2-d$, for a maximum of six equiangular lines in $\HH^2$.
+For $\Hd$ the bound is $2d^2-d$, for a maximum of six equiangular lines in $\HH^2$, and fifteen in $\HH^3$.
 We give an elementary construction of five equiangular lines in $\HH^2$, and investigate the maximal configuration of six equiangular lines in $\HH^2$ recently obtained independently by \cite{K08} and \cite{B20}.
-Based on this single data point (and the beauty of the quaternions):
+Recently, the existence of fifteen equiangular lines in $\HH^3$, viewed as a simplex in the projective space $\HH\PP^2$, has been proved by \cite{CKM16} using a Newton-Kantorovich theorem.
+Based on these two data points, and my instincts (there is a lot of space in $\Hd$ and the beauty of the quaternions), I had initially thought the quaternionic version of Zauner's conjecture:

-or, at least, alert the reader to the possibility of the existence of ten to fifteen equiangular lines in $\HH^3$, and give some hints about this might play out.
+should hold.
+However, calculations of \cite{CKM16}, suggests that this fails for $d=4$, and the analogous situation for the octonians is much worse.
+Thus, it seems that equiangular lines in $\CC^d$ may be a high point for satisfying the estimates on the maximal number of equiangular lines, with real and quaternionic equiangular lines rarely meeting the bound (``filling up all the space'') due to algebraic limitations of the field involved, i.e., $\RR$ not being algebraically closed and $\HH$ not being commutative.
+Still, there is much interest in the maximal sets of equiangular lines in $\Hd$, and for those in $\Rd$ (which have been studied for over half a century).
+Therefore, I present the following conjecture, which can play the role of Zauner's conjecture for the theory of quaternionic equiangular lines: